MylesBorins/node-sec-roadmap/CONTRIBUTING.md

 submitted one (even if it was for a different project), you probably don't need to do it again.

+## Local Development

+Running the command `npm start` will:

+* install all dependencies
+* build the book
+* start a development server
+* watch for changes

+If you would like to view the book in your browser at `http://localhost:4000`

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We